 After a week or so of emailing and chin-scratching, this appears to be the title of my forthcoming book: Rhetorics of the Digital Nonhumanities.
-Not sure when it will appear yet–copy editing, indexing, etc., etc. But someday I expect.
+UPDATE: so we now have a book cover (as you can see) and a projected publication date of January 2022.

 So what’s it about?
 Well, it’s along the lines of what you might expect if you’ve read this blog or my other work over the last decade.
 But here’s a brief description.
 Drawing on posthuman, new materialist, and nonhuman theory/philosophy/rhetoric in connection with digital rhetoric, media study, and the digital humanities, I develop a “new materialist digital rhetorical method” and employ it to study how relations among humans and nonhumans in digital media ecologies give rise to new/shifting rhetorical capacities.

 Prominent among the matters discussed (expressed in admittedly abstract academic jargon: